23 DIY Wine Racks and Hacks

 Wine Storage and Organization for Small Kitchens

 What, no wine rack?
 No wine cellar either?
 No problem!
 You can just as easily store your wine collection in a deep kitchen drawer, if there's one that's vacant.
 Just be sure to alternate the direction of the bottle so that they nest well together.
 If you're feeling ambitious, you could try making your own roll-out drawers to house your wine supply within a more spacious cupboard instead.
+We all have different styles of organizing.
+Take this quiz to find out your organizing style.

 Originally Published: August 16, 2019